Dr Matthew Bond

 PR and Parliamentary Officer

 Pauline joined OATA in 2013 to help us to improve the way we shout about the great work we do.
-Originally she trained as a journalist before making the move into PR where she’s worked for two decades.
+Originally she trained as a journalist before making the move into PR where she’s worked for more than two decades.